Open-Source-Armada/OSA-Gyaa-yoth-Mk1/README.md

 # OSA-Gyaa-yoth-Mk1
 160 crate early game low cost miner/hauler, made for speed in high risk environments.

+Aimed at new players looking to get in and out of Elysium fast, both hauler and miner are made of low tech components to keep the risk low but the speed high.

+For more itermediete players the Gyaa-yoth is a mass production ship good for corps or making low risk trips to moon city.

+Also has a small amount of char plates to give you a chance of running away if ambushed.

 //Specs//

 150 m/s max speed dry, 130 m/s wet with exutium alloy.